monokano/Glyphs-Scripts/README.md

   * A .rotat glyph has its base glyph as a component.
       * If a .rotat already exists, a base glyph is placed as a component.
   * If a selected glyph is a .rotat, the .rotat base glyph is placed as a component.
+  * If the base glyph does not exist, remove its .rotat.
+  * If the width of the base glyph is greater than or equal to Em, .rotat is not created.
+If it already exists, it will be removed.
 #### How to use
 Select the glyph in List View before running this script.
 Be sure to update the feature after running.
 No Python module required.